What places can I sell my used furniture?

 You’re looking for places to sell used furniture..

-Well look no further!
+Look no further!
 Furniture is arguably the most difficult personal belonging to shift - so you’ll be happy to know there are a few resale options out there to help solve your space problem.

-Our Top picks for places to sell used furniture
+Top places to sell used furniture

 2).
 Gumtree: Top classified ad site for selling privately and selling your furniture without external help